 The most famous of these monkeys are the three in the middle, “Hear no evil, See no evil and Speak no evil” monkeys demonstrating the three principles of Tendai Buddhism.

 This huge hall is famous for it`s painting on the ceiling of “Crying Dragon” which is stunning in itself.
-But the cool thing about it is that the dragon will cry (make a dragon roar) when the monk clap two sticks together beneath it.
+But the cool thing about it is that the dragon will cry (make a dragon roar) when the monk claps two sticks together beneath it.
 The monks demonstrated this while we were there, and it is a unique sound emanating from the ceiling under the dragon and nowhere else in the hall.
 Very strange, and a bit like magic! 🙂 Unfortunately, it is not allowed to take photos or video in this room.

-Up next is the Yomei-mon (meaning “Sunset Gate”), amazingly decorated with gold leaf sparkling in the sun, and intricate, colourful carvings and paintings of flowers, dancers and mythical beasts and Chinese sages.
+Up next is the Yomei-mon (meaning “Sunset Gate”), amazingly decorated with gold leaf sparkling in the sun, and intricate, colorful carvings and paintings of flowers, dancers and mythical beasts and Chinese sages.
 It is a bit gaudy, and it is more Chinese style than Japanese, but still exquisite!

 Fun fact: To not arouse envy in the gods by its perfection, those who constructed this building deliberately had the final supporting pillar placed upside down to create an error.